openmrs/openmrs-contrib-rest-api-docs/source/includes/User/user.md

 - ### List all non-retired users.

   Quickly filter users with given query parameters.
 Returns a `404 Not Found` status if the user does not exist.
-  If not logged in to perform this action,a `401 Unauthorized` status is returned.
+  If not logged in to perform this action, a `401 Unauthorized` status is returned.

   ### Query Parameters